 - Vitamin C

-Using desiccated beef liver to become nutritionally-replete may have a variety of downstream health benefits, including enhanced natural fertility for both men and women.
+Using desiccated beef liver to become nutritionally-replete may have a variety of downstream health benefits, including promotion of natural fertility for both men and women.
+However, the high amounts of vitamin A in liver can have negative effects on fetal development, so it’s important not to overconsume liver if pregnant.

 Some groups have higher nutrient demands than others.
 Children, athletes, and pregnant/nursing women may all require higher amounts of iron and vitamin B12 than others.

-For a glimpse at how effective beef liver is at treating anemia, look no further than the 1926 protocol that later won MD George R. Minot the Nobel Prize:
+For a glimpse at how effective beef liver is at promoting iron intake, look no further than the 1926 protocol that later won MD George R. Minot the Nobel Prize:

 “By May of 1926, we had fed liver intensively and daily to 45 patients.
 In many of these patients symptomatic improvement was obvious within about a week,” Minot explained in his Nobel lecture.